Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ## Fay

 The Fay race, with their otherworldly charm and enigmatic personalities, influence the world through diplomacy and government.
 Their strength lies in their grounded nature and their ability to sway the hearts of those around them with their irresistible charisma.
 However, their manipulative behavior and capricious nature often leads them to be untrusted and shunned by those around them.

+## Halflings

+Halflings are a small, nimble race known for their love for comfort and peace, often living in tight-knit communities in the countryside or within the hidden nooks of larger cities.
+Their strength lies in their incredible agility and surprising luck, allowing them to navigate through challenges and dangers with ease and grace.
+However, their size and non-confrontational nature make them vulnerable in physical and social situations.

 ## 1.2 Countries